 Indigenous Employment

-These three reports are the outcome of this project and contain recommendations for how the CRD can become a more desirable workplace for prospective Indigenous employees.
+These three reports are the outcome of the project and contain recommendations for how the CRD can become a more desirable workplace for prospective Indigenous employees.

 Memorandum of Understanding